logicly-au/pmhc-mds-spec/type/program-type.rst

   reserved tag for the original purpose of indicating that an episode has occurred as result of the COVID-19 pandemic once Head to Help Version 3 extension reaches it’s end of life date.

-3 - AMHC
-  Organisations can use this field for episodes delivered through the Head to Health Program by organisations that were already delivering the Adult Mental Health Centre (AMHC) trial sites.

-  This change only applies to the following PHNs implementing AMHCs from December 2021:

-  * West Victoria PHN
-  * Northern Territory PHN
-  * ACT PHN
-  * North Perth PHN
-  * Nepean Blue Mountains PHN
-  * North Queensland PHN
-  * Tasmania PHN

-  AMHC data has been identified using the !amhc tag.
-Any historical records created on or before 30 June 2022 that use this tag will be mapped to this Program Type under the Version 4 specification.
-The !amhc tag will be removed from future use once PMHC MDS Version 2 specification reaches it’s end of life date.

-  From July 1 2022 the AMHC trial sites were consolidated under the Head to Health program.
-For data collection purposes, organisations delivering Head to Health services that were already delivering AMHC trial sites can use either the AMHC or Head to Health program type for records created on or after 1 July 2022.

 4 - Psychosocial
   Organisations can use this field for episodes delivered through the National